yu-jeffy/GPT-128kDocAnalyzer/README.md

 ```
 Use this prompt to translate technical jargon from manuals into accessible language, emphasizing safe and effective operation procedures.

-### Understanding the Output
-- In plaintext mode, the output will be a direct response from the GPT-4 model based on your prompt and the content of the document.
-- In vector mode, the output will be the result of a more complex analysis involving vector embeddings and an agent to assist in document analysis.

 ## Limitations and Considerations
 - The plaintext mode, while capable of handling larger documents, may still require prompt engineering to ensure the most effective summarization or analysis.